Crutched-programmer/Sashell/README.md

 # SaShell MK 2.0.4!!!

 Real Linux shell with Sarvam AI as your safety net.
 Type real commands — AI only steps in when something looks dangerous, broken, or funny.
+Go to the dist folder to find the .exe, download and enjoy!
+Or download the python file and run it in your terminal and enjoy!
 ---
 <h3>Change log :
 - A user can now type a command in plain english and the AI will translate that into actual linux commands which the user can select and run<br>